thoughtworks/talisman/README.md

 * The filename matches one of the pre-configured patterns.
 * The file contains an awsSecretKey which is scanned and flagged by Talisman

+If you have installed Talisman as a pre-commit hook, it will scan only the _diff_ within each commit.
+This means that it would only report errors for parts of the file that were changed.

+In case you have installed Talisman as a pre-push hook, it will scan the complete file in which changes are made.
+As mentioned above, it is recommended that you use Talisman as a **pre-commit hook**.

 ## Validations
 The following detectors execute against the changesets to detect secrets/sensitive information: